About the Test

 Purpose of the test

-The purpose of a lipoprotein (a) test is to evaluate whether a person has high levels of lipoprotein (a) that can contribute to cardiovascular diseases like heart attack and stroke.
+The purpose of a lipoprotein (a) test is to evaluate whether you have high levels of lipoprotein (a) that can contribute to cardiovascular diseases like heart attack and stroke.

 Lipoprotein (a) tests are mainly used for screening, which describes testing to identify health problems before they cause signs or symptoms.
-The goal of screening patients for lipoprotein (a) is early detection of potential cardiovascular problems.
-Screening is most commonly recommended for people who are already believed to have an elevated risk of cardiovascular disease.
+The goal of screening you for lipoprotein (a) is early detection of potential cardiovascular problems.
+Screening is most commonly recommended if you are already believed to have an elevated risk of cardiovascular disease.
+The test is not recommended as a screening test in the healthy population without other cardiovascular risks.

 A test for lipoprotein (a) can also inform treatment decisions related to lowering cholesterol and reducing the risk of heart problems.
 For example, a doctor and patient may consider lipoprotein (a) levels when deciding whether to use cholesterol-lowering medications.
-In addition, lipoprotein (a) testing may be recommended if LDL cholesterol levels do not decrease as much as expected when taking cholesterol-lowering medications.
+In addition, lipoprotein (a) testing may be recommended if low-density lipoprotein (LDL) cholesterol levels do not decrease as much as expected when taking cholesterol-lowering medications.

 What does the test measure?

-Lipoprotein (a) is one of several kinds of lipoproteins.
-Lipoproteins are a mixture of fat and protein that transport cholesterol in the blood to cells throughout the body.
+Lipoprotein (a) is one of several lipoproteins, a mixture of fat and protein that transport cholesterol in the blood to cells throughout the body.
 Cholesterol is a waxy substance that enables normal cell function, but too much of certain kinds of lipoproteins and cholesterol can build up and damage arteries.

-Lipoprotein (a) is classified as a type of low-density lipoprotein (LDL).
+Lipoprotein (a) is classified as a LDL-like molecule consisting of an apolipoprotein B-100 attached to apoprotein (a).
 Cholesterol carried in LDL particles is known as “bad” cholesterol because of its association with cardiovascular disease.
-While lipoprotein (a) particles can transport cholesterol, the lipoprotein (a) particles themselves can also contribute to the buildup of plaque in the arteries, heightening the risk of heart attacks and stroke.
+While lipoprotein (a) particles can transport cholesterol, the lipoprotein (a) particles themselves can also contribute to plaque buildup in the arteries, heightening the risk of heart attacks and stroke.
+Elevated lipoprotein (a) level is an independent predictor of coronary artery disease and heart attack, and is also a risk factor for abnormal clotting and stroke.

-Lipoprotein (a) levels are driven by individual genetics.
+Lipoprotein (a) levels are largely driven by individual genetics.
 Unlike cholesterol levels, which are frequently linked to diet and other lifestyle choices, a person’s lipoprotein (a) levels are mostly determined by genes that can be passed down through families.
+Its levels vary significantly among different ethnic groups.

-Lipoprotein (a) testing is not a routine type of cholesterol test, and it is usually reserved for people who have already been determined to be at higher risk of cardiovascular problems.
+Lipoprotein (a) testing is not a routine type of cholesterol test, and it is usually reserved if you have already been determined to be at higher risk of cardiovascular problems.

-There is no expert consensus about when you should get a lipoprotein (a) test.
+There is no expert consensus about when to get a lipoprotein (a) test.
 Different medical organizations have distinct recommendations, but testing is more likely to be recommended if you have risk factors for cardiovascular disease such as:

 - Past diagnosis of cardiovascular disease